 Don’t Discount Transferable Skills

 If you don’t have significant experience as a legal secretary, emphasize other applicable skills.
 For example, most secretaries are required to understand word processing and spreadsheet software, answer phones, type emails, and have highly developed customer service skills.
 Fortunately, you can develop all of these capabilities in nearly any job.
-So check out other administrative cover letter examples for some inspiration.
+So check out other cover letter examples for some inspiration.

 Cover Letter Sample for a Legal Secretary – .docx Format